Potential impact of noise correlation in next-generation gravitational wave detectors: Concluding Remarks

 \section{Concluding Remarks}

-Based on the statistical foundation presented in Cireddu et al.~\cite{ciredduLikelihoodNetworkGravitationalWave2023}, this work represents an initial endeavor to integrate the effects of correlated noise into the analysis of various detector designs' performance.
-We compared the precision of parameter estimation between a hypothetical colocated two L-shaped, correlated detector with different levels of noise correlation with a non-colocated, uncorrelated one.
+Based on the statistical foundation presented in Cireddu \textit{et~al.}~\cite{ciredduLikelihoodNetworkGravitationalWave2023}, this work represents an initial endeavor to integrate the effects of correlated noise into the analysis of various detector designs' performance.
+We compared the precision of parameter estimation between a hypothetical collocated two L-shaped, correlated detector with different levels of noise correlation with a noncollocated, uncorrelated one.
 Our findings reveal a marked discrepancy in detector performance upon accounting for correlated noise impacts.
-Specifically, within the considered colocated detector configuration, rather than a hindrance, the presence of correlated noise actually boosts our ability to extract science.
+Specifically, within the considered collocated detector configuration, rather than a hindrance, the presence of correlated noise actually boosts our ability to extract science.

-For an EU-US network setting in the highly correlated ($\alpha\approx0.9$) scenario, the colocated-correlated detectors offers a $10-20\%$ improvement across parameters and a $\sim 10\%$ improvement for the sky localization, as compared to the non-colocated detectors.
+For an EU-US network setting in the highly correlated ($\alpha\approx0.9$) scenario, the collocated-correlated detectors offers a $10$\%--$20$\% improvement across parameters and an $\sim 10\%$ improvement for the sky localization, as compared to the noncollocated detectors.

 A similar study comparing different detector configurations was done in Ref.~\cite{Branchesi_2023_ET_science_case}.
 Our results and Ref.~\cite{Branchesi_2023_ET_science_case}, although partially consistent, cannot be compared directly with each other because of the different configurations considered.
 However, our investigations affirm that noise correlation significantly influences detector design optimization, potentially altering both quantitative and qualitative outcomes.